npeschke/datascience-mobi.github.io/README.md

 ----------

-## Topics
+## Projects

-We have defined **5 topics** in data analysis; each topic will comprise **5 different projects**.
-Most of the times, these 5 projects are very similar to each other but analyze slightly different datasets.
+We have defined **5 projects** in data analysis; each project will comprise **5 different sub-projects**.
+Most of the time, these 5 sub-projects are very similar to each other but analyze slightly different datasets.

-You can find a description of the 5 topics here:
+You can find a description of the 5 projects here:

 1. [Genetic interactions in cancer](https://github.com/datascience-mobi/01-genetic-interactions-in-cancer)
 2. [Cellular response to drug perturbations](https://github.com/datascience-mobi/02-cellular-response-to-drug-pertubations)